 Per serving (without toppings): 370 calories, 5 g total fat, 66 g carbohydrates, 14 g protein.

-Save It These chili-style baked potatoes are simple yet hearty.
+These chili-style baked potatoes are simple yet hearty.
 Enjoy them as a comforting main for lunch or dinner!

 Recipe FAQs